anantakrroy/FCND-Estimation/README.md

 ### Implement the GPS update.
 ![UpdateFromGPS function](./images/GPS.png)

+## Flight Evaluation ##

+The quad meets the required rubric criteria as can be seen from the above GIFs and the corresponding green boxes to signnify meeting the required criteria

 ## Authors ##

 Thanks to Fotokite for the initial development of the project code and simulator.